Developer docshttps://staging.api.genome.computerhttps://api.genome.computer

 A PGx dashboard for a clinic

-Give clinicians medication-response markers, ready for review.
+Give clinicians PGx gene-level calls and guideline-linked drug scope, ready for review.

 Steps